What is Corporate Accounting?

 3. Regulatory Compliance

-Every company is supposed to follow financial regulations such as International Financial Reporting Standards (IFRS) or Generally Accepted Accounting Principles (GAAP).
-And corporate accounting ensures a company stays out of trouble with the law by ensuring the company adheres to all these set standards and regulations.
-Tax accounting comes to the rescue to keep the tax liabilities of a company in order.
+Every company must follow financial regulations such as IFRS or GAAP.
+Corporate accounting helps a company avoid legal trouble by ensuring it follows all required standards and regulations.
+Tax accounting helps to keep the tax liabilities of a company in order.

 4. Risk Management